AppleBreak1/Z490-Vision-D-Customac/USB Ports/README.md

 This method modifies the OEM table where the USB Ports are declared(SSDT-8.aml for F5 BIOS).
 Modification includes limiting 11 ports using its GUPC method and enabling 15 ports using its TUPC method in Mac OS only.

-Before proceeding with this method, you'll first need to have discovered which ports to enable and disable to [limit the USB port counts to 15 per controller](https://dortania.github.io/OpenCore-Post-Install/usb/#macos-and-the-15-port-limit).
+Before proceeding with this method, you'll first need to have discovered which ports to enable and to disable for [limiting the USB port counts to 15 per controller](https://dortania.github.io/OpenCore-Post-Install/usb/#macos-and-the-15-port-limit).
 You may use scripts like [USBMap](https://github.com/corpnewt/USBMap) or discover the ports [manually](https://dortania.github.io/OpenCore-Post-Install/usb/manual/manual.html#usb-mapping-the-manual-way).

 Note that different BIOS versions may have different names for the table where the USB ports are defined.

 # Requirments

-- Modify the OEM table defining USB ports(SSDT-8.aml for F5 BIOS) to satisfy the 15 port limit.
+- Modify the OEM table that defines USB ports(SSDT-8.aml for F5 BIOS) to satisfy the 15 port limit.
 - Inject the modifed USB table.
 (Preferably renamed after the modification to make it more easily identifiable)
 - Drop the OEM table defining USB ports(SSDT-8.aml for F5 BIOS) in ACPI section of the config.plist
 - Remove the previously configured USB port mapping method.